Enable Location

 Oku-Hikawa Shrine, Shinto shrine in Japan

-Oku-Hikawa Shrine is a small Shinto shrine in Okutama built in the traditional Shinmei-zukuri style, one of Japan's oldest architectural forms featuring simple lines and natural materials.
-The wooden structure sits beneath a large slate rock and is surrounded by tall trees and forest paths.
+Oku-Hikawa Shrine is a Shinto shrine in Okutama, a mountain area at the western edge of greater Tokyo, built in the Shinmei-zukuri style, one of the oldest forms of shrine architecture in Japan, using plain wood and simple, straight lines.
+The small wooden structure is tucked at the base of a large slate rock face, surrounded by tall trees and forest paths.

 The community of curious travelers